New to The Street TV Announces Four Corporate Interviews on its 384th TV Show, Airing on the Fox Business Network, Tonight, Monday, September 12, 2022, at 10:30 PM PT

 The New to The Street show will air the following four (4) corporate interviews:

 2).
-Cryptocurrency – Pawtocol's UPI/USD ($UPI) interview with Colin Jordan, CEO, and Marlina Cotter, Animal Rescue Coordinator.
+Cryptocurrency – Pawtocol’s (CRYPTO: UPI) ($UPI) interview with Colin Jordan, CEO, and Marlina Cotter, Animal Rescue Coordinator.

 3).
 Metaverse – CEEK VR’s (CRYPTO: $CEEK) ($CEEK) interview with Mary Spio, CEO/Founder.